-Sample of the postcard that fellows and staff at fellowship sites provide to
+Sample of the postcard that fellows and staff at fellowship sites provide to patients to solicit feedback.
+Also available in Spanish.

 Weekly Didactic Evaluations

 Frequency: To be collected at the conclusion of each weekly didactic

 Objective: To collect feedback from fellows about the weekly didactic content and presenter.